 - Sugar browning: scents originating from earlier stages of roasting

 - Dry distillation: scents originating from later stages of roasting

-- Aromatic taints: scents resulting from storage, handling and processing errors
+- Aromatic taints: scents resulting mainly from storage, handling and processing errors

-Triangulation Skills Tests (4 tests).
-Triangulation tests measure the ability to differentiate coffees by flavor unique attributes associated with each region.
-Subjects must taste and identify the one (1) different cup in each set of three (3) for six (6) sets in each test.
+Triangulation Skills Tests (4 tests) – Triangulation tests are used to measure the ability to differentiate coffees by flavor unique attributes associated with each region.
+Test subjects must taste and identify the one (1) different cup in each set of three (3) for six (6) sets in each test.

-Arabica Green Coffee Grading (1 test).
-Participants grade three (3) 350g green Arabica coffee samples pursuant to Specialty Coffee Association of America Q4.0 Green Roasted Grading Form protocols, correctly identifying each defect, tabulating the total defect count and identifying the grade of green coffee.
+Arabica Green Coffee Grading (1 test) – Participants are provided with three (3) 350g green arabica coffee sample and must grade each pursuant to the Specialty Coffee Association of America Q4.0 Green Roasted Grading Form protocols, correctly identifying each defect, tabulating the total defect count and identifying the grade of green coffee.

-Arabica Roasted Coffee Grading (1 test).
-Participants must correctly identify the number of roast defects found in one (1) 100g roasted coffee sample.
-Subjects must also label the sample as “commercial,” “premium” or “specialty”. (see green coffee grading link above for form)
+Arabica Roasted Coffee Grading (1 test) – Participants must correctly identify the number of roast defects found in one (1) 100g roasted coffee sample and correctly identify that sample as commercial, premium or specialty. (see green coffee grading link above for form)

 Roasted Sample Identification (1 test) – The objective of the test is to measure the individual’s knowledge of the SCAA cupping protocol roasting instructions.
 Test subjects are given four trays of coffee; one of the trays meets SCAA Cupping Protocol specifications and the other three are either unacceptable as, a) Under-roasted, b) Baked or c) Over-roasted.
 Participants must correctly identify each sample and explain how he or she reached a conclusion.